xzhou7/LymePeptido-code/README.md

 ---

 ## License
-This code is made available for **peer review purposes only**.
+This code is provided for **peer review purposes only**.
 Please contact the corresponding author for permissions regarding reuse or derivative works.